 Like no other travel trailer or recreational vehicle, Living Vehicle thrives in winter months.
-Designed and engineered to travel in all seasons, Living Vehicle is purpose-built to withstand cooler, even sub-freezing temperatures.
-Innovative features like the conditioned basement, rigid foam insulation, and multiple redundant heating sources make living Vehicle the most capable luxury travel trailer for year-round, full-time living.
+Designed and engineered to travel in all seasons, the Living Vehicle is purpose-built to withstand cooler, even sub-freezing temperatures.
+Innovative features like the conditioned basement, rigid foam insulation, and multiple redundant heating sources make Living Vehicle the most capable luxury travel trailer for year-round, full-time living.
 No other travel trailer comes close to the winter living capabilities of the Living Vehicle.

 Pre-Winter Living Vehicle Inspection

 Here are some recommendations for preparing your LV for winter.

 - Test your systems, specifically your heating equipment.
 The gas furnace and electric heating systems are vital to successful winter travel in order to keep your LV warm and systems safe.

 - Exterior visual check all windows and doors for signs of leaks – check the trim and seals for any cracks or other damage.
 Even small air gaps will cause excessive cooling and strain on your heating systems.